galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 >
 > > In order to be be able to show the occurrence of only one specie, you have to make sure that your file countains only the data concerning this specie.
 >
->    > 1.`compter le nombre d'occurence de chaque enrégistrement` and select "column 1" délimité par "tabulation"
+>    > 1.`compter le nombre d'occurrence de chaque enrégistrement` and select "column 1" délimité par "tabulation".
 >    > 2.
-Copy the full name of the specie you are interested in (for example: "Pyronia tithonus") from the file on CSV
+Copy the full name of the specie you are interested in (for example: "Pyronia tithonus") from the file on CSV.
->    > 3.`filter des données sur une colonne en utilisant des expressions simples`on the CSV file en utilisant la condition suivante "c1=='name of the specie'"(for example: c1=='"Pyronia tithonus"').
+>    > 3.`filter des données sur une colonne en utilisant des expressions simples`on the CSV file en utilisant la condition    >      suivante "c1=='name of the specie'"(for example: c1=='"Pyronia tithonus"').
 >    > 4. `tabular to CSV` on the above data.
 >
 >
 >
-> # Step 3: Obtaining a graph which shows
+ # Step 3: flight curve
 >
 > ### {% icon hands_on %} Hands-on: Quality control
 >